-Many converts have reported that after switching from regular kibble to raw foods, their dog produced smaller, firmer, less stinky poo, perhaps because raw foods are more digestible.
-While this may not make one iota of difference to the pet, it’s definitely a happy result for the people charged with scooping it up off the sidewalk.
+Many converts have reported that after switching from regular kibble to raw foods like cow ears, their dog produced smaller, firmer, less stinky poo, perhaps because raw foods are more digestible.
+While this may not make one iota of difference to the pet, it's a happy result for those charged with scooping it up off the sidewalk.
 Some pet owners also noticed fresher breath, shinier coats, and whiter teeth.
-Other ailments like sensitive stomachs, itching, allergies, and goopy eyes or ears have also diminished or disappeared after making the switch away from regular kibble, suggesting that this diet change was positive, particularly in the face of allergic diseases.
+Other ailments like sensitive stomachs, itching, allergies, and goopy eyes or ears have also diminished or disappeared after switching from regular kibbles and bits, suggesting that this diet change was positive, particularly in the face of allergic diseases.

 Regulations on Raw Dog Foods

-Heat processing can destroy some vitamins and amino acids that occur naturally in raw foods.
+Heat processing can destroy some natural vitamins and amino acids in raw foods.
 Some argue that heat also destroys digestive enzymes, but heating destroys just as many anti-digestive enzymes, making the issue moot.
 Because raw foods are not treated with heat, the FDA has stated that they do not advocate a raw food diet for dogs.
 However, the USDA has sanctioned a process called High-Pressure Pasteurization (HPP) which most raw dog food brands utilize in their processing.
-HPP is a pasteurization process that utilizes no heat.
-Essentially it eliminates “bad” bacteria, without killing off “good” bacteria like probiotics.
+HPP is a pasteurization process that uses no heat.
+Essentially it eliminates "bad" bacteria without killing off "good" bacteria like probiotics.

 Criticism of Raw Food for Dogs

 Some critics of the raw food philosophy argue that mimicking what dogs would eat in the wild is silly.
-Dogs are and have been, domesticated for eons.
-Wild dogs running in packs would have gotten more exercise and would have lived entirely differently than modern-day house pets do.
-Critics argue that attempting to feed them an ancient diet for an ancient lifestyle doesn’t make sense.
+Dogs are and have been domesticated for eons.
+Wild dogs running in packs would have gotten more exercise and lived entirely differently than modern-day house pets.
+Critics argue that attempting to feed them an ancient diet for an old lifestyle doesn't make sense.

-The primary criticism surrounding raw food diets, however, surrounds concern of contamination from bacteria and foodborne illnesses.
-Practitioners of the raw food method rebut that salmonella and other foodborne illnesses are routinely found in processed kibble.
-However, studies have confirmed that raw-fed dogs have a much higher risk of carrying zoonotic Salmonella and E-coli than dogs being fed commercial dry or wet dog food.
+The primary criticism surrounding raw food diets, however, covers the concern of contamination from bacteria and foodborne illnesses.
+Practitioners of the raw food method rebut that salmonella and other foodborne diseases are routinely found in processed kibble.
+However, studies have confirmed that raw-fed dogs have a much higher risk of carrying zoonotic Salmonella and E-coli than dogs fed commercial dry or wet dog food.

 The Inclusion of Bones, Vegetables, and Other Ingredients

 Bones in raw food diets are a hot topic.
 Many argue that doling out a whole raw, meaty bone is dangerous.
-When including bones in a dog’s diet, take care.
-Raw beef and pork bones with some meat on them are best, as they’re less likely to splinter than chicken bones.
-Bones that have been inside a dead animal for a long time (like, for example, inside a bird that’s been frozen, or even an animal still fresh, but died a few days) may no longer be suitable for your dog.
+When including bones in a dog's diet, take care.
+Raw beef and pork bones with some meat are best, as they're less likely to splinter than chicken bones.
+Bones that have been inside a dead animal for a long time (like, for example, inside a bird that's been frozen, or even an animal still fresh but died a few days) may no longer be suitable for your dog.
 Ask your butcher for the freshest bone-in meats.
-Never give your dog a cooked bone, particularly cooked chicken bones, as these will splinter.
-Commercially prepared raw dog foods tend to have very finely ground bones, so the hazard of choking is nil.
+Never give your dog a cooked bone, particularly chicken bones, as these will splinter.
+Commercially prepared raw dog foods tend to have fine ground bones, so the hazard of choking is nil.

-There are many things to consider if you want to switch your dog to a raw food diet.
-Remember to do your research and talk to your vet to make sure that it’s the right decision for you and your dog.
+Consider many things if you want to switch your dog to a raw food diet.
+But, first, remember to do your research and talk to your vet to make sure that it's the right decision for you and your dog.